-(Note: For an updated discussion of the latest 2017 GOP Tax Plan proposal, see Evaluating The Proposed Individual Tax Reforms Under The House Republican Tax Plan.)
+(Note: For an updated discussion of the final 2017 GOP Tax Plan, see Individual Tax Planning Under The Tax Cuts And Jobs Act Of 2017.)

 With the Republican clean sweep of both the White House and both houses of Congress, momentum is building for 2017 to be a major year of tax reform, both for corporations, and for the individuals that financial advisors work with.